-The Olentangy Local School District will be on the March 17, 2020 ballot with a single issue with three parts — an operating levy, a permanent improvement levy and a bond issue.
+The Delaware County Democratic Party endorsed the Olentangy Local School District levy that is on the Apr.
+28, 2020 ballot.
+It is on the ballot in three parts: an operating levy, a permanent improvement levy and a bond issue.
 The money raised from the passage of this issue will allow Olentangy Schools to continue to provide the level of academic excellence and opportunities that our community values.

 The cost to taxpayers for the 7.9 mills on this ballot issue will be $276.50 per $100,000 of current home value per the county auditor.
 This amount is in addition to what taxpayers currently pay in school property taxes.
 Both the operating levy and the permanent improvement levy are permanent, as all prior operating levies have been.